 She frequently acts as an advisor to clients and professionals who serve the client for efficient coordination and implementation.
-She has worked with women's funds, community foundations, public education foundations, private foundations, and families with multiple giving instruments.
+Lesly began her career in public higher education and has worked with women's funds, community foundations, education foundations, private foundations, and families with multiple giving instruments.

 Lesly holds the Certified Fund Raiser Executive® (CFRE) professional credential and in 2012 was recognized as the Outstanding Fundraising Executive for the Greater Dallas Chapter of Association of Fundraising Professionals.
-She is also a Chartered Advisor in Philanthropy® (CAP), through The American College.
+She is also a Chartered Advisor in Philanthropy® (CAP), through The American College, and sits on the boards of two private family foundations.

-Her professional memberships include Philanthropy Southwest; the National Center for Family Philanthropy, the Dallas Estate Planning Council; and the Greater Dallas Chapter of the Association of Fundraising Professionals, past board member.
-Lesly serves on the Greater Dallas National Philanthropy Day Awards Selection Committee and is a member of The Dallas Foundation and the Communities Foundation of Texas Advisory Councils.
+Her professional memberships include Philanthropy Southwest; the National Center for Family Philanthropy; Council for Advancement and Support of Education (CASE); the Amarillo Area Estate Planning Council; the Dallas Estate Planning Council; and the Texas Plains and Greater Dallas Chapters of the Association of Fundraising Professionals (AFP).
+Lesly currently serves on the board of the Texas Plains Chapter of AFP and is Co-Chair of the 2021 Texas Plains National Philanthropy Day.
+She is a member of the 2021 class of Leadership Women Texas, and The Dallas Foundation and the Communities Foundation of Texas Advisory Councils.

 WHAT I DO